The mystery of the Magi and a light for the nationsWritten by Subby Szterszky

 At the end of his Gospel, he records Jesus’ Great Commission to “make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 From beginning to end, Matthew presents a Messiah who is not only the saviour of Israel, but the promised light and hope for the nations.
 When he notes the angel’s words that Jesus would save his people from their sins, he means all people – Jew or gentile, male or female – who would put their trust in Jesus.

-The Magi from the east perfectly serve this radical message of grace.
-Although limited in scriptural knowledge and relying on pagan divination, they came to recognize and worship the true Messiah – in fact becoming the first gentiles to do so.
+The Magi from the east illustrate this radical message of grace.
+Although limited in scriptural knowledge and relying on pagan divination, they came to recognize and worship the true Messiah – becoming the first gentiles to do so.
 Together with the women in Matthew’s genealogy, they would’ve leapt off the page and grabbed the attention in a way mere statements of fact never could.
 Their presence marks the moment when the light and hope of the Gospel first began to dawn on the nations outside of Israel.
-And that’s not so bad for a group of extras from historically inaccurate Christmas plays.
+That’s not so bad for a group of extras from historically inaccurate Christmas plays.

 Sources and further reading